Each development contributes to the enterprise’s trust capital through a positive trust bottom line

 - The digital world is a world of relations.
 Relations are built on trust; therefore, trust is a necessary ingredient for success in a digital enterprise.

-- Without trust, there is no connection between enterprise and customers, no distribution of intelligence or roles between B2B partners, and no shared data lake.
+- Without trust, there is no true connection between enterprise and customers, no distribution of intelligence or roles between B2B partners, no shared data lake, no customer data to learn from.

-- Fraud and hacking are obvious trust antagonists, but barrages of invasive advertising, the constant stabbing of the private sphere, and the rain of invasive offers—not to mention fake news—are effective passion killers, too.
+- Fraud and hacking are obvious trust killers but barrages of invasive advertising, the constant stabbing of the private sphere, and the rain of invasive offers – not to mention (AI-generated) fake news and data – are effective passion killers, too.

 - The digital enterprise has to introduce trust accounting, where trust is measured, assessed, and counted.
 Every digital initiative or investment has to yield a trust increment or at least avoid trust loss.